Skip to main content

 Verification methods

-In Valispace, each requirement is related to a component and the verification is done for each component.
-The verification method is editable only when the component is referred to as a requirement.
+In the Requirements and Systems Portal, each requirement is related to blocks and the verification is done for each block.
+The verification method is editable only when the block is referred to as a requirement.

 Compliance